From Monolith to Composition — Simplifying AppContext

 Duration: March 3–18, 2026 (4 phases over 15 days)

-Purpose: Break a monolithic context provider into focused, composable units — eliminating unnecessary re-renders and making the provider tree maintainable as the app grows.
+Purpose: Break a monolithic context provider into focused, composable units, eliminating unnecessary re-renders and keeping the provider tree maintainable as the app grows.

 The Challenge

-The portfolio site's entire state lived in a single GlobalProvider — theme mode, modal state, window dimensions, and dark mode preferences all bundled into one context.
-Every state change, no matter how small, triggered a re-render of every consumer in the tree.
+The portfolio site's entire state lived in one GlobalProvider: theme mode, modal state, window dimensions, and dark-mode preference all crammed into a single context.
+Every state change, however small, re-rendered every consumer in the tree.

 The monolith: